 Parent’s frustrations are on a rise throughout the US with the issues facing our national curriculum state standards of common core.
 Dr. Lilian G. Katz is Professor Emerita of Early Childhood Education at the University of Illinois, explains intellectual dispositions may be weakened or even damaged by excessive and premature focus on academic goals.

 Brenwood Academy is a state of the art Private School, spacious and bright.
 What makes us different, you ask?
-Brenwood Academy offers a safe, nurturing, 10:1 teacher ratio for K-3rd, with enrollment expansion plans up to 5th grade.
+Brenwood Academy offers a safe, nurturing, 10:1 teacher ratio for K-5th.
 It is a fun environment for children to learn and develop at their own pace.

 Our problem based teaching pedagogy creates an active learning environment.
 Problem Based Learning shifts the focus from “blocked” based instruction to a practice of activating students’ desire to learn and providing them with an engaged classroom where learners have choices and a voice.
 Problem based learning often starts with questions rather than the delivery of information.
 Subject matter is important, however teachers design curriculum around a problem solving process.

 Our classroom structure is a “blended” classroom style with varying age groups combined together.
 This concept allows children to develop based on their individual learning levels.
 An advanced pre-k student can grow from exposure to higher learning opportunities through exposure to older students, and older students have potential to implement reiteration and leadership teaching opportunities to students that are below their age level.